tsnellgrove/dark_castle3/cleesh/doc.md

 		- Architecturally, it's important to note that the first attemptable error will always be processed after the last nonattemptable error.
 Since many errors have a carefully arranged order of operation, this places constraints on which errors can be 'attemptable' (without making all non-std errors attemptable)

-		- Design is where the decision-making gets genuinely tricky.
+		- Game Design is where the decision-making gets genuinely tricky.

-			- IDEA: tricky case is where _att() error could work if a 2ndary condition were changed
-				- EXAMPLE: if not obj.is_openable then there is no case in which obj *could* be openned
-				- IDEA: so no complexity is created by moving this test to open_att()
-				- IDEA: because we will *never* be testing for obj to be successfully openned
-				- IDEA: compare this to the case where obj.is_openable and obj.is_locked
-				- IDEA: here, obj *could* be openned if only it wasn't locked
-				- IDEA: and if we wanted to create a cond for when obj *is* openned,
-				- IDEA: we have now made that cond more complicated if we move the is_locked test to open_att()
-				- IDEA: we are balancing the freedom to trigger vs. the cost of double checking in cond
-				- IDEA: <verb>_att() cases like this include open (but locked) and go (but closed door)
-			- IDEA: error order of operations also comes into play (e.g. "exit"); att always after err
-				- IDEA: prep verbs - which have complex order of operations - get messy!!
-				- IDEA: for now, all prep methods are unattemptable
+			Let's start with the straight forward error case of the player trying to open an obj for which is_openable == False (for example object,  big_rock).
+From a condition testing perspective, making this error attemptable has no reprecussions.
+If there is a machaine triggered by the 'open big_rock' command then it will run.
+Otherwise, the error will display.

+			By contrast, consider the case of Burt trying to open a locked door where this case is treated as an attemptable error.
+We can now trigger a machine off of the attempt.
+But what if we want to trigger a machine off of Burt successfully opening the door?
+If 'open locked door' was not an attemptable error then we could just trigger off of the command and the machine would only run if the command was successful.
+But, as an attemptable error, we now need to add a condition to our machine to eliminate the case where the door is locked.
+A generalized statement of the situation is: "there is no adverse effect from an attemptable error that can never succeed, but making a conditional error attemptable adds complexity to testing for success".
+Essentially, by enabling greater flexibility, we have also added game design complexity.
+We are balancing the freedom to trigger vs. the cost of double checking success in the machine's condition.

 			- IDEA: high-level principals
 				- IDEA: need to think through what attempt would look like... what could it trigger?
 				- IDEA: think in terms of DBs... first normalize for consistency then de-normalize for perf/flex
 				- IDEA: when in doubt, make an error unattemptable (<verb>_err() )
+				- IDEA: <verb>_att() cases like this include open (but locked) and go (but closed door)
+				- IDEA: next-gen error solution - one error set returns is_valid and is_attemptable to app_main() which in turn incorporates these into conditional decision-making

 * Error Sub-System